rannn367/tp/docs/DeveloperGuide.md

    <br></br>
    - Justification: This enhancement will improve data integrity and prevent scenarios where a user might mistakenly add the same customer or staff member twice with different IDs.
 It also reflects real-world constraints, as generally no two people share exactly the same phone number or email address for professional purposes.
    <br></br>

+5. **Improve purchase logic to support multiple items in a single transaction**
+   - Current behaviour: Currently, each purchase can only contain 1 item, and each purchase increases the visit count of a customer by 1.
+This means that if a customer buys multiple drinks in a single visit, they would need to be recorded as separate transactions, artificially inflating the visit count.
+   <br></br>
+   - Planned enhancement: We plan to implement a cart or multi-item purchase system that allows recording multiple items in a single transaction.
+This would increment the visit count only once while still accurately tracking all items purchased and their total cost.
+   <br></br>
+   - Justification: This enhancement will better reflect real-world cafe operations, where customers often purchase multiple drinks or items in a single visit.
+It will provide more accurate visit metrics and customer purchasing behavior, improving the reliability of customer data for business decision-making.
+   <br></br>